Reported

 Dairy is no exception to this.
 The USDA’s website lists no fewer than 10 different federal programs aimed at assisting the dairy industry, such as Federal Milk Marketing Orders, the Dairy Forward Pricing Program, the Dairy Margin Coverage program, the Dairy Revenue Protection program and more.
 While the nature of these programs varies, they all have the same goal: to support the dairy sector and ensure that market fluctuations don’t significantly hurt dairy farmers’ bottom lines.
 The exact amount of this assistance can vary significantly from year to year, as it’s based in part on market prices for various commodities related to dairy farming.

-Lastly, there are countless generic, store-brand versions of dairy milk on the shelves, which isn’t often the case for plant-based milks.
+Lastly, there are countless generic, store-brand versions of dairy milk on the shelves, which isn’t often the case for plant-based milks (with a few notable exceptions).
 This also contributes to the lower price of dairy milk.

 “The plant-based milk category is comprised largely of branded products, which tend to be more expensive than store-brand items and come with their own set of marketing and brand-building expenses,” Gertner says.
 “Some retailers may be incentivized to keep plant-based milk prices elevated to maintain a higher profit per unit if enough consumers are willing to pay those higher prices.”

 It’s too soon to say whether plant-based milks will ever reach parity with dairy milk.
-People For The Ethical Treatment of Animals has been lobbying Starbucks to eliminate its non-dairy upcharge for all drinks since 2019; the organization hasn’t been successful so far, but did express optimism in September that the company’s new CEO, Brian Niccol, might be more amenable to doing so.
+People For The Ethical Treatment of Animals had been lobbying Starbucks to eliminate its non-dairy surcharge for all drinks for years, and in October 2024, Starbucks announced it will finally be dropping its alternative milk surcharge.

 In the meantime, some coffee shops have found creative solutions to evening out the prices.